complexorganizations/content-blocker/.github/readme.md

 Is it possible for you to remove my domain off the blacklist if I pay you?
 - No

-What's the best way to get my list in here?
+What's the best way to get my list(s) in here?
-- To be considered for inclusion, your list must be updated at least once every 90 days and contain at least 100 domains.
+- There are no special requirements for submitting your list(s) to the repo, however we do urge that they be of good quality and updated on a regular basis.

+What's the most efficient method for me to get my list(s) out of here?
+- Make the list(s) private so we can't scrape the information out of them.

 Why isn't there a list of IP addresses?
 - They may simply go on to the next IP and continue from there, thus banning IPs is worthless.